jlund0/CoffeeLoyalty/README.md

 # CoffeeLoyalty

-A React native app that allows a users to have all there coffee loyalty cards in one place backend is done with firebase
+A React native app that allows users to have all their coffee loyalty cards in one place backend is done with Firebase

 The project is split into 3 folders